GuiCabral74/MyFaceBook/README.md

 ### Features

-- [ ] Access the information that the user pass in the form to create a account.
+- [x] Access the information that the user pass in the form to create a account and add in database.
 - [ ] Complete a validation in login.

  ##  Preview of Project